Rangitinia Wilson

-Rangitinia Wilson grew up in Mangamuka, Northland, and was educated at Kawakawa District High School.
-She began a piupiu making business in her home in 1973 and later began tutoring at the Auckland Technical Institute’s Education Department pre-employment programme for school leavers from She is a member of the Māori Women’s Welfare League and is an executive member of the National Council of Women’s North Shore Branch.
+Rangitinia Wilson grew up in Mangamuka, Northland, the daughter of Kerei and Pareaute Ōtene, and was educated at Kawakawa District High School.
+She began a piupiu making business in her home in 1973 and later began tutoring at the Auckland Technical Institute’s Education Department pre-employment programme for school leavers.
+She was a member of the Māori Women’s Welfare League and was an executive member of the National Council of Women’s North Shore Branch.
 She became a Justice of the Peace in 1982.
+As an expert seamstress she won the Supreme Māori Women's Welfare League Fashion Award with two winning entries, and later went on to become head of wardrobe for Merata Mita's film Mauri.
+She married Dr Arnold Manaaki Wilson - New Zealand Foundation Icon artist, and they had three children, and many grandchildren, great grandchildren and great great grandchildren.
+For many years she was Chairperson of Awataha Marae.

 Biographical sources